davidwarne/Warne2019_GuideToPseudoMarginal/README.md

 This code is provided as supplementary information to the paper,

 David J Warne, Ruth E Baker, and Matthew J Simpson.
-A practical guide to pseudo-marginal methods for computational inference.
-ArXiv pre-print, TBA.
+A practical guide to pseudo-marginal methods for computational inference in systems biology.
+ArXiv pre-print, [TBA](www.arxiv.org).

 ## Licensing
 This source code is licensed under the GNU General Public License Version 3.